Starting an Ohio LLC

 LLC Registration in Ohio

-To form an Ohio LLC (Limited Liability Company), you’ll need to appoint an Ohio statutory agent and file Articles of Organization ($99) with the Secretary of State.
+Forming an Ohio Limited Liability Company (LLC), requires you to designate a statutory agent in Ohio and submit your Articles of Organization ($99) with the Secretary of State.

-Your company will also need an operating agreement, EIN, bank account, website, and other essentials before you’re ready to start doing business.
+In addition, your business will need an operating agreement, EIN, a bank account, a website and other key essentials before you are ready to start operating.

-That’s why our value-packed Ohio LLC Formation package includes a year of registered agent service, free operating agreement, limited free mail forwarding, and more.
-On top of that, we provide domain name, website, email, and virtual phone service at no additional upfront cost.
+That’s why our value-packed Ohio LLC Formation package includes a full year of registered agent service, free operating agreement, limited mail scanning, and more.
+Plus, we offer a domain name, website, email, and virtual phone service at no extra upfront cost.

 Easy & Affordable LLC Formation